adimac/LUR_PostGIS/README.md

-# LUR_PostGIS
+# LUR_PostGIS_R
 ## PostGIS scripts for Land Use Regression (LUR)/regression mapping.
-Generate the LUR variables as seen in almost every LUR study.
+Generate the LUR variables as seen in almost every LUR study
+## R scripts to specify and validate the LUR model.
+Also see https://github.com/dwmorley/RLUR for model specification using David's shiny dashboard